Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: Discussion and Conclusions

-To address the problem of overfitting, we chose less complex neural network architectures and added skip connections to improve training.
-However, we acknowledge that because the loss functions in \cref{sec:methods} include an initial condition loss term, i.e., the terms in \cref{eq:missing-ic-loss,,eq:inv-ic-loss-pt,,eq:inv-ic-loss-ft}, the predicted solutions are biased to match the input data at time $t=0$.
-Thus, when using testing data generated from different initial conditions, the predictions will remain consistent with solutions from the initial conditions the neural network was trained on.
-In future work, we will consider ways to improve the training such that the resulting models can generalize more readily to testing data with different initial conditions.
+In \cref{sec:FNmodel-missing,,app:weight}, we investigated how loss term weighting affected the resulting model predictions for dynamics discovery.
+While there was a large discrepancy in model predictions for excluding the dynamics loss term, the results for various nonzero weights did not have a significant effect.
+In future work, we will explore additional hyperparameters associated with loss term weighting.
 Further, in combining neural networks and numerical ODE solvers, we note that the choice of hyperparameters involving the spatial and temporal discretization schemes, numerical method orders, and neural network architectures play a significant role in our proposed method, with appropriate choices of these settings leading to promising results.
 We will further investigate what constitutes a good choice of these hyperparameters and how to choose them optimally in future work.

-\textbf{Data Availability Statement:} Code and data that reproduce the results in this paper are available upon reasonable request.
+\textbf{Data Availability Statement:} Code and data to reproduce the results in this paper will be made available upon reasonable request.

 \textbf{Declaration of Competing Interest:} None.